aws/clock-bound/README.md

 ClockBound allows you to generate and compare bounded timestamps that include accumulated error as reported from the local chronyd process.
 On every request, ClockBound uses two pieces of information: the current time and the associated absolute error range, which is also known as the clock error bound.
 This means that the “true” time of a ClockBound timestamp is within a set range.

 Using ClockBound with a consistent, trusted time service will allow you to compare timestamps to determine order and consistency for events and transactions, independent from the instances’ respective geographic locations.
 We recommend you use the Amazon Time Sync Service,  a highly accurate and reliable time reference that is natively accessible from Amazon EC2 instances, to get the most out of ClockBound on your AWS infrastructure.
-For more information on the Amazon Time Sync Service, see the [EC2 User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).
+For more information on the Amazon Time Sync Service and configuration with PTP Hardware Clocks or the NTP endpoints, see the [EC2 User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).

 ## Calculations